Participating in our 2021 CSA

-Starting in 2021, our CSA is based on a sliding scale.
-When signing up for the CSA, each member must select:
+Our CSA is based on a sliding scale, which asks members to pay a price that reflects their access to financial resources.
+When signing up for the CSA, each member must select three aspects of their share

 Please read on below to see options for each!